SquareAndCompass-2/pip-services-docs/content/en/v4/toolkit_api/golang/data/random/double.md

 ### Description

-The RandomDouble class allows you to generate random double values.
+The Double class allows you to generate random double values.

 ### Static methods